Olatubosun/rocksdb.docs/RocksDB-Bloom-Filter.md

     bool use_block_based_builder = true);
 }
 ```

+The first underlying Bloom filter implementation used for full filters (and partitioned filters) had some flaws, and a new implementation is used with `format_version`=5 (version 6.6) and later.
+First, the original full filter could not get an FP rate better than about 0.1%, even at 100 bits/key.
+The new implementation is below 0.1% FP rate with only 16 bits/key.
+Second, possibly unlikely, the original full filter would have degraded FP rates with millions of keys in a single filter, because of inherent limitations of 32-bit hashing.
+The new implementation easily scales to many billions of keys in a single filter, thanks to a 64-bit hash.
+Aside from extra intermediate data during construction (64 bits per key rather than 32), the new implementation is generally faster also.

 #### Prefix vs. whole key

 By default a hash of every whole key is added to the bloom filter.
 This can be disabled by setting `BlockBasedTableOptions::whole_key_filtering` to false.
 When Options.prefix_extractor is set, a hash of the prefix is also added to the bloom.
 Since there are less unique prefixes than unique whole keys, storing only the prefixes in bloom will result into smaller blooms with the down side of having larger false positive rate.
 Moreover the prefix blooms can be optionally (using `check_filter` when creating the iterator) also used during `::Seek` and `::SeekForPrev` whereas the whole key blooms are only used for point lookups.